pouchdb/pouchdb/docs/api.md

 1. In IndexedDB and WebSQL, PouchDB will use `_pouch_` to prefix the internal database names.
 Do not manually create databases with the same prefix.
 2. When acting as a client on Node, any other options given will be passed to [request][].
 3. When using the `'leveldb'` adapter (the default on Node), any other options given will be passed to [levelup][].
 The storage layer of leveldb can be replaced by passing a level backend factory (such as [MemDOWN][]) as `options.db`.
 The rest of the supported options are [documented here][levelup_options].
+4. When using the `'websql'` adapter, you can use `options.size` to request more than 5MB up-front, in order to avoid errors caused by reaching the storage limit on iOS/Safari.
+Details [here](errors.html).

   [request]: https://github.com/mikeal/request
   [levelup]: https://github.com/rvagg/node-levelup